Photon (Non)Conservation in the Reduced Speed of Light Approximation and How to (Almost) Fix It: Abstract

 \section{Abstract}

 The "Reduced Speed of Light" (RSL) approximation is commonly used to speed up radiative transfer calculations in cosmological simulations.
-However, it has been shown previously that the RSL approximation leads to photon non-conservation in some regimes.
+However, it has been shown previously that the RSL approximation leads to photon non-conservation when the radiation field is rapidly evolving in time.
 I show that these missing photons can be counted exactly for some numerical schemes.
 Adding them back into a simulation, however, is a much harder task.
 I show one example of such a scheme, which achieves sub-percent accuracy on simple tests.
-Unfortunately, the scheme performs much worse on semi-realistic simulations of cosmic reionization, leading to a faster overlap and significant errors in the point-to-point comparison of the RSL radiation field with the reference simulation that maintains the full speed of light for the radiative transfer.
+Unfortunately, the scheme performs much worse on semi-realistic simulations of cosmic reionization, leading to a faster overlap and significant errors in the point-wise comparison of the RSL radiation field with the reference simulation that maintains the full speed of light for the radiative transfer.